-- An averagely priced moving provider would offer a full (All Risk) insurance, which slightly inflates the end price, but gives guarantee for each item.
+- An averagely priced moving provider would offer a full (All Risk) insurance, which slightly inflates the end price, but gives a guarantee for each item.

 Cheaper isn’t always better, because accidents can happen to anyone.
-Limited insurance is basically the minimal standard, which covers only damages directly done by mistakes, or neglect of the staff, while All Risk insurance is full coverage of damage by breakage, vehicle accidents, weather trouble, lost items, theft, etc.
+Limited insurance is basically the minimal standard, which covers only damages directly done by mistakes, or neglect of the staff, while All Risk insurance is full coverage of damage by breakage, vehicle accidents, whether trouble, lost items, theft, etc.

 #2.
 Trained Technicians, or Just Two Strong Arms?

 - A cheaper moving provider wouldn’t spend resources on training the staff in advance or teaching them to handle odd items.

 - An averagely priced moving provider trains the movers in advance, before letting them deal with actual customers.

 Cheaper isn’t always better, because not preparing the moving technicians in advance can start a chain of other problems.
 If it’s fine for anyone with strong arms to handle the work, add the limited insurance, and damages are a lot more common.

 Not to mention this is also a way for shady unregistered companies to emerge, including ones harbouring illegal immigrants.
 They can be recognised by the lack of stamped uniforms, not speaking the language and overall rude attitude.
 But, of course, anyone should be able to avoid those before actually meeting them in person.